 Most of the meetings and functions sponsored by the society are open to all interested students, regardless of their academic standing or major/minor.
 Sigma Tau Delta hosts lectures and receptions for visiting writers, as well as festive occasions for students and faculty; such as the English Department Christmas party and finals-week picnic.

-As you can see by the photo above, where students show mock seriousness in portraying the Sigma Tau Delta triangle, the group enjoys having fun together!
+As you can see by the photo, where students show mock seriousness in portraying the Sigma Tau Delta triangle, the group enjoys having fun together!

 Sigma Tau Delta recognizes outstanding writing and scholarship with a range of awards each year.
 Several Chapter members have been awarded scholarships.
 Check out the opportunities on Sigma Tau Delta.
 Applications are due in the fall.